StockPredBangkit22024/CloudComputing/README.md

 Cloud Run is a service that allows you to deploy applications more easily because it is serverless and built using containerization.

-**Cloud SQL**

-Google Cloud SQL is a fully-managed database service that makes it easy to set-up, maintain, manage and administer your relational MySQL, PostgreSQL, and SQL Server databases in the cloud.
-Hosted on Google Cloud Platform, Cloud SQL provides a database infrastructure for applications running anywhere.

 **Cloud IAM**